Greetings stargazers and enthusiasts alike!

 That plan came to fruition on August 14th, 2017 as I departed Maryland and embarked on the 535-mile journey to meet him, his sister, and her husband (Molly and Sam).
 I arrived in Abingdon, VA (just across the border from TN) around suppertime.
 I had previously met Molly and Sam in Maryland last year when they came to visit Eric during one of his brief trips back from Lesotho.
 Sam is a mechanic and overall Volkswagen guru, employing his talents to his family’s operation, Autowerks.
 Molly is an artist in every sense of the word.
 Her many talents include pottery, drawing, and teaching to those interested in adopting her craft through her business, Dirtwerks Clay Studio.
 After some heartfelt reminiscing and catching up, we dined at a local favorite called “Bonefire Smokehouse BBQ”.
 The next stop on the journey would be at Eric’s parent’s house in Sevierville, TN.
 We wished Molly and Sam the best and I left them with a parting gift of some solar glasses and a promotional poster for the eclipse.
 A tentative plan to meet up with them again on the return trip was made.

 The winding path to Brother Thamae’s home-of-origin was beautiful, even under the summer night’s sky.
 The air was crisp and as fresh as could be.
 We arrived to Eric’s father, Rick, waiting for us on the porch.
 Unsurprisingly, the hospitality immediately vested upon us was impeccable.
 Eric’s mother, Pam, was scheduled to work in the early morning and had since retired for the evening, but not before preparing enough food to ensure we were satiated for weeks.
 However, Rick, Eric, and I had a chance to meet and tell stories over a couple beers.
-Rick had spent many years as a Park Ranger at the Great Smoky Mountains National Park and also participated in many archaeological surveys across the greater Tennessee area.
+Rick spent many years as a Park Ranger at the Great Smoky Mountains National Park and also participated in many archaeological surveys across the greater Tennessee area.
 I was instantly enthralled with the many anecdotes he was kind of enough to share; including his personal discovery, protection, and excavation of the Gray Fossil Site, which dated back to the Miocene-epoch– the oldest of its kind ever discovered in Tennessee.

 The following morning Eric and I set out to visit the many landmarks and natural reserves within the greater Gatlinburg area.
 We began with a leisurely drive through Cades Cove trail, stopping a few times along the way to revel in the breathtaking beauty of mountains and greenery.
-In addition to the natural beauty, the park also features historical preservation sites.
-We then stopped at the Fox and Parrot Tavern for an afternoon refresher and then continued on to the artist’s district of Gatlinburg.
+In addition to the natural beauty the park also features historical preservation sites.
+Next we stopped at the Fox and Parrot Tavern for an afternoon refresher and then continued on to the artist’s district of Gatlinburg.
 It was here I tasted and purchased a BBQ sauce made from ghost chili and moonshine, aptly named “Pappy’s Moonshine Madness” from a store called The Artsy Olive.

 – – http://imgur.com/a/ijSdM